A student club is suing its school, saying its pro-Palestinian views were censored

 That case "seems to me very analogous to the same rights that we're trying to uphold now," Spitzer said.

-The students were eventually able to host it this Thursday, but Spitzer told NPR, "It was still not exactly the program they would have wanted.
+The students were eventually able to host it on April 25, but Spitzer told NPR, "It was still not exactly the program they would have wanted.
 They tell me the school required them to submit for advanced clearance what books they were going to display on a table and what symbols they were going to display."

 The students are looking for a federal judge to tackle this case quickly, so they can still host the documentary screening before school ends for seniors on June 7.